Jazz (mobile network operator)

-Pakistan Mobile Communications Limited (PMCL), doing business as Jazz, is a Pakistani wireless network operator headquartered in Islamabad.
+Pakistan Mobile Communications Limited (PMCL), doing business as Jazz, is a Pakistani mobile network operator headquartered in Islamabad.

+It is currently led by chief executive officer (CEO) Aamir Hafeez Ibrahim.

+As of June 2026, Jazz has 75 million subscribers in Pakistan, among which 58 million are 4G subscribers.
+It has the highest market share of all mobile network operators at 37%.
+In March 2026, Jazz launched 5G services across approximately 180 sites, including Islamabad, all provincial capitals and several major metropolitan areas.

 History

 Jazz was founded as Mobilink in 1994 in a joint venture between Saif Group and Motorola Inc. In February 2001, Egypt based Orascom Investment Holding bought Motorola's shares in Jazz to become the majority shareholder with 69% control.
 Then, in June 2007, Orascom further purchased the remaining shares under Saif Group's control to become Jazz's 100% owner.

 In 2010, Dutch operator VEON agreed to acquire most of the telecom assets of Orascom, including Jazz, in a $6.5 billion deal, creating the world's fifth-largest mobile network operator by subscriber base.
 In November 2015, VEON announced the acquisition of Warid Pakistan, a subsidiary of Abu Dhabi Group.
 Completed in July 2016 after due approvals, the first-ever local telecom company acquisition created a combined subscriber base of 50 million.
 Following the merger of Mobilink and Warid Pakistan, Mobilink was officially rebranded to Jazz in 2017.